-Deutsche Bank typically holds two interviews, both focusing on the key competencies required by the bank, to ensure you are a good fit for the graduate role or internship to which you have applied.
+Deutsche Bank's recruitment process typically involves multiple stages, which could take the form of interviews or other kinds of assessments that relate to your chosen business area.
 Below we provide some examples of possible interview questions, based on what past candidates have reported and what we have gleaned from our knowledge of the bank.

 There's no guarantee that the bank will ask the questions below, but you can use them as a starting point to prepare for your interviews.
 It's also advisable that you think about other questions that you could be asked (about your skills, CV and understanding of the job role and industry) and how best to answer them.